What is hypothyroidism?

 The most important factor for the formation of T3 and T4 hormones is adequate iodine intake.
 About 150 micrograms of the mineral are the perfect amount to protect the thyroid.

 The compost is present in table salt, seafood, and fish.
-On the other hand, overuse of the salt shaker – a very common fact among Brazilians – impacts the gland and can trigger hypothyroidism.
+On the other hand, overuse of the salt shaker – a very common fact among Indians – impacts the gland and can trigger hypothyroidism.

 Even in the absence of symptoms of hypothyroidism, it is important to tell the doctor if there are cases of the disease in close relatives.
 It is also worth reporting any surgery or radiotherapy performed in the neck region.
 All this information is valuable to flag a possible failure to supply T3 and T4 to the body.